sixfiveio/free-scripts/gtm/README.md

 Pop the GTM embed code on to your website according to instructions.

-If you use Wordpress we recommend [GTM4WP by Thomas Geiger](https://wordpress.org/plugins/duracelltomi-google-tag-manager/) five.io/termageddon) OR [SixFive guided concierge set up and configuration](https://sixfive.io/products/wordpress/legals/)
+If you use Wordpress we recommend [GTM4WP by Thomas Geiger](https://wordpress.org/plugins/duracelltomi-google-tag-manager/)

 Just ** Above** your GTM script insert the following, this allows UserCentrics to fire before GTM and alows UserCentrics to have visibility and control of other javascript.
 ```